This marshmallow cookie combines a s’mores and a chocolate chip cookie to create perfectly gooey s’mores cookies with marshmallow lava inside.

 1. Use Perfectly Softened Quality Butter for Fluffy S’mores Cookies

-Firstly, start with the right butter at the right temperature.
+First, start with the quality butter at the right temperature.
 See the perfect finger indention?
-Not a melty drip in sight.
-This is the first key to the perfect chocolate chip cookie.
-Perfectly softened butter.
+Barely softened butter is key.
 Too soft and your cookies go flat, too hard and it never incorporates fully into the dough.

 Tip: Did you forget to set out your butter to warm to room temperature?
 Defrost in your microwave for about 1 minute (time will vary by microwave).
 Perfectly softened butter every time.